-The defendant understands that upon his plea of guilty to the charge in Count One of the Indictment charging him with conspiracy to distribute cocaine and cocaine base, pursuant to Title 21, United States Code, Sections 841(a)(1), (b)(1)(A) and 846, the minimum penalty the Court may impose is not less than ten (10) years of imprisonment, the maximum penalty the Court may impose is not more than life imprisonment, a fine not to exceed \$4,000,000, at least five years of supervised release, and a \$100 mandatory special assessment which must be paid in full at the time of sentencing.
-The defendant further understands that this offense is a Class A felony.
+The defendant understands that upon his plea of guilty to the lesser included charge in Count One of the Indictment charging him with conspiracy to distribute cocaine and cocaine base, pursuant to Title 21, United States Code, Sections 841(a)(1), (b)(1)(C), and 846, that the maximum penalty the Court may impose is not more than twenty (20) years imprisonment, a fine not to exceed \$1,000,000, at least three years of supervised release, and a \$100 mandatory special assessment which must be paid in full at the time of sentencing.
+The defendant further understands that this offense is a Class C felony.

-- 6. Sentencing Procedures.
-The defendant acknowledges, understands and agrees to the following: - a. in determining the appropriate sentence, the Court will consult and consider the United States Sentencing Guidelines promulgated by the United States Sentencing Commission; these Guidelines, however, are advisory in nature, and the Court may impose a sentence either less than or greater than the defendant's applicable Guidelines range, unless the sentence imposed is "unreasonable": - b. the Court will determine the defendant's applicable Sentencing Guidelines range at the time of sentencing; - c. in addition to a sentence of imprisonment, the Court may impose a term of supervised release of at least eight years; that the Court must impose a period of supervised release if a sentence of imprisonment of more than one year is imposed; - d. the Court may impose any sentence authorized by law, including a sentence that is outside of, or departs from, the applicable Sentencing Guidelines range;
+6. Sentencing Procedures.
+The defendant acknowledges, understands and agrees to the following:

+a. in determining the appropriate sentence, the Court will consult and consider the United States Sentencing Guidelines promulgated by the United States Sentencing Commission; these Guidelines, however, are advisory in nature, and the Court may impose a sentence either less than or greater than the defendant's applicable Guidelines range, unless the sentence imposed is "unreasonable";

+b. the Court will determine the defendant's applicable Sentencing Guidelines range at the time of sentencing;

+c. in addition to a sentence of imprisonment, the Court may impose a term of supervised release of at least three years; that the Court must impose a period of supervised release if a sentence of imprisonment of more than one year is imposed;

+d. the Court may impose any sentence authorized by law, including a sentence that is outside of, or departs from, the applicable Sentencing Guidelines range;

-- e. any sentence of imprisonment imposed by the Court will not allow for parole; - f. the Court is not bound by any recommendation regarding the sentence to be imposed or by any calculation or estimation of the Sentencing Guidelines range offered by the parties or the United States Probation Office; and - g. the defendant may not withdraw his guilty plea solely because of the nature or length of the sentence imposed by the Court. - 7.
-Government's Agreements.
+e. any sentence of imprisonment imposed by the Court will not allow for parole;

+f. the Court is not bound by any recommendation regarding the sentence to be imposed or by any calculation or estimation of the Sentencing Guidelines range offered by the parties or the United States Probation Office; and g. the defendant may not withdraw his guilty plea solely because of the nature or length of the sentence imposed by the Court.

+7. Government's Agreements.
 Based upon evidence in its possession at this time, the United States Attorney's Office for the Western District of Missouri, as part of this plea agreement, agrees not to bring any additional charges against defendant for any federal criminal offenses related to the charge in Count One of the Indictment, that is, conspiracy to distribute cocaine and cocaine base, for which it has venue and which arose out of the defendant's conduct described above.